Future Payment Plans

 The remaining balance and options for ending the plan appear.

-4. Use one of the following options to handle the remaining balance:
+4. Use one of the following End Plan and options to handle the remaining balance:

-With this option selected, enter an Amount to charge the card on file, enter a Reason for ending the plan (optional), and then click Process Payment And End Plan.
+With this option selected, enter an Amount to charge the card on file for the plan (the remaining balance or a portion thereof to charge the card on file for the plan), enter a Reason for ending the plan (optional), and then click Process Payment And End Plan.

-With this option selected, enter the Amount to Transfer to Patient (without charging the card on file), enter a Reason for ending the plan (optional), and then click Transfer Balance And End Plan.
+With this option selected, enter the Amount to Transfer to Patient (the remaining balance or a portion thereof to become the patient’s responsibility; the card on file for the plan will not be charged), enter a Reason for ending the plan (optional), and then click Transfer Balance And End Plan.

 With this option selected, enter a Reason for ending the plan (optional), and then click Zero Out Balance And End Plan.

-To delete a future due payment plan that is in progress (not active)
+To delete a future payment plan that is in progress (not active)

 1. On the Ledger page, click Future Payment Plan.

-If the patient has multiple future due payment plans (or if the account has multiple, and you are viewing the guarantor’s ledger), the Future Due Plans dialog box appears.
+If the patient has multiple future payment plans (or if the account has multiple, and you are viewing the guarantor’s ledger), the Future Plans dialog box appears.

 2. Click the trash can icon of a plan with a “Creation In Progress” status.